Webhooks

 Webhooks lets you easily develop push notifications.
 This push notification is simply a HTTP POST, that is triggered by some action.
 This is a feature aimed for developers who want to get data from actions (like when a new comment is submitted) that occur on a blog.
 Only admin level users can add or manage webhooks.

-You can now find this under Settings -> Webhooks in the dashboard.
+You can find this feature under Settings -> Webhooks in the dashboard.

 Add a Webhook

-You will be able to add a webhook by pressing the Add webhook button and filling out a simple form.
+You can add a webhook by clicking the Add webhook button and filling out a simple form.

 You can choose an action and the fields associated with that action to be posted to the URL.
 The URL will receive an HTTP POST request when the selected action fires.
 The post data will contain the selected fields and one additional field called hook, that contains the action title.